 rosters pursuant to the person's qualifications and as approved by the director.

-such leave, the employee shall relinquish any claim to the position.
+employee is on such leave, the employee shall relinquish any claim

-to work at the end of the leave.
-Failure to contact the department head at the end of the leave
+return to work at the end of the leave.
+Failure to contact the department head at the end of the

 (2) Does not accrue any leave;

 ) Cannot pay retirement contributions if the leave exceeds one month in duration;

 insurance premiums falling due during any month the employee is not on the payroll;